AkumaNZ/ChessBotPy/README.md

 -   Handle applying default settings in a better way
     -   Changing setting never saves to file, but only when save button is clicked?
     -   Refactor game object settings
-        -   We should get our settings from there
+        -   Should we get our settings from there?